 Police were looking for an Asian male in his 20s, about

 5 feet 7 inches tall, weighing 140 pounds, who may have played a role in the shootings.

 The attack followed an argument between two small groups of people outside the bar, who are not believed to have known one another and were unrelated to the larger birthday group, officers said.

 According to officials, once the dispute ended, one man left and returned with a semiautomatic handgun that he began firing from the sidewalk.
-At this point, there were around 15 to 20 people in groups outside the bar talking,

 "It's hard to say if he was just shooting at anyone there or had a ... target," Decoulode said.
 "We're not certain of his intentions at this point."